astronomer/docs/astro/cloud-ide/pass-data-to-cells.md

 description: Learn how to run Python code by creating and configuring Python cells in the Astro Cloud IDE.
 ---

 You can use the output of an Astro Cloud IDE cell as the input for another cell in your pipeline.
-When you pass data from one cell to another, you create a data dependency between those tasks.
+When you pass data from one cell to another, you create a data dependency which defines the order in which the cells must be executed.
 A cell that is downstream of a data dependency will not run until the upstream cell finishes and produces data.
-The Astro Cloud IDE automatically renders these dependencies in your project code and in the **Pipeline** view of your project.
+The Astro Cloud IDE automatically renders these dependencies in your project code and orders them in the **Pipeline** view of your project.

 Use this document to understand how to pass data to different types of Astro Cloud IDE cells.